VA debt management

 If you have questions about why you owe us money, call the related VA benefit or health care office.

-If you’re a Veteran or service member, you can check your VA debt balance online for these benefits:
+If you’re a Veteran or service member, you can check your VA debt balance online for these types of debt:

 Note: At this time, spouses and dependents of Veterans or service members can’t check the status of their VA debt online.